bjgarcia/hdzero-goggle-services/README.md

 A Web UI and Web API that leverages SumolX's work on services for the HDZero goggles.

 ## Services
 The BusyBox Web Server only supports Get and Post methods.
 Other methods, when needed are represented with the URI.
 Server errors return as primary in the reponse header.
 Post methods return API errors as misscellaneous in the header.
 Errors and messages are returned as plain text in the body post response.
+I will implement a login but security is going to be a issue becuase the web server currently does not support HTTPS.
+Any one with access to your new work could gain access to your goggle.

 ## Settings Api
 The first section of the settings file must not be changed.
 The goggle will reset the entire file if it is missing.
 Changes to the Settings file are loaded on the next goggle reboot.